-Below please find information and resources on advocacy, as well as a range of related topics, written by Mimi Lemay, transgender rights advocate and parent, and author of What We Will Become: A Mother, A Son and a Journey of Transformation.
+Below please find information and resources on school safety, as well as a range of related topics, written by Mimi Lemay, transgender rights advocate and parent, and author of What We Will Become: A Mother, A Son and a Journey of Transformation.

 Transgender students in education and creating inclusive school environments

 In recent years, researchers have focused on gathering data on the experiences of transgender and non-binary youth in their schools and communities, and the results are sobering.
 GLSEN, an organization founded to increase access and safety for LGBTQ+ students at school, has made the powerful case for a federal anti-discrimination statute, the School Safety Improvement Act (SSIA), based on data it collected in its national school climate surveys.

 Likewise, data from the recent Center for Disease Control’s Youth Risk Behavior Surveillance surveys show that transgender students are more than twice as likely to be bullied at school than their cisgender peers.
 Sexual violence against transgender youth occurs at a rate of three times that against cisgender youth.
 It is clear that schools need to invest in the creation of safe and inclusive environments for transgender youth.
 Access to free public education is impeded when transgender students do not feel safe in school.
 In the case of the Jackson family, Avery was homeschooled when the local school she attended failed to make her feel safe or welcome as her authentic self.